urbanski/VirusTotalApi/README.md

 This script was made public into the official VT API documentation page. https://www.virustotal.com/en/documentation/public-api/

-For working, you need to set your api key at line 1402(end of file) or in ~.vtapi.
+Before using the tool you must set your api key at line 1402 (near the end of the file) or in ~.vtapi.

-Dependence:
+Dependencies:
 * requests
 * texttable
 * python-dateutils